-• Changes in accounting principle and error corrections be reported retroactively by restating prior periods;

-- Changes in accounting estimate be reported prospectively by recognizing the change in the current period; and - Changes to and within the financial reporting entity be reported by adjusting beginning balances of the current period. - Governments disclose the effects of each accounting change and error correction on beginning balances in a tabular format.
+- Changes in accounting principle and error corrections be reported retroactively by restating prior periods; - Changes in accounting estimate be reported prospectively by recognizing the change in the current period; and - Changes to and within the financial reporting entity be reported by adjusting beginning balances of the current period. - Requires that governments disclose the effects of each accounting change and error correction on beginning balances in a tabular format.

-The requirements of GASB 100 are effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023, and for all reporting periods thereafter.
+The requirements of GASB 100 will be effective for accounting changes and error corrections made by the District beginning with its year ending June 30, 2024.
 Management is currently evaluating the impact of this Statement on its financial statements.